Design a queue for Spot Instances - Amazon GameLift

 View Amazon GameLift metrics in the Amazon GameLift console or with Amazon CloudWatch to review performance.
 For more information about Amazon GameLift metrics, see Monitor Amazon GameLift with Amazon CloudWatch.
 Key metrics include:

 • Interruption rate – Use the InstanceInterruptions and GameSessionInterruptions metrics to track the number and frequency of Spot-related interruptions for instances and game sessions.
-Game sessions that reclaimed by Amazon have a status of TERMINATED and a status reason of INTERRUPTED.
+Game sessions that are reclaimed by Amazon have a status of TERMINATED and a status reason of INTERRUPTED.

 • Queue effectiveness – Track placement success rates, average wait time, and queue depth to confirm that Spot fleets don't impact your queue performance.